Ulex europaeus: Ecology

+As an invasive species

 The species has been introduced to other areas of Europe, and also to the Americas, New Zealand, South Africa, and Australia, where it is often considered a weed and is a serious problem invasive species in some areas (notably the western United States, Chile and New Zealand).
 It was introduced to New Zealand from Britain as a type of hedge, but became a major blight to farmers as the climate suited its growth better than its native habitat and many of its natural predators were absent.

 Common gorse is also an invasive species in the montane grasslands of Horton Plains National Park in Sri Lanka.
 It outcompetes native, endemic species and is a fire hazard.

 Biological pest control is used on this plant in many areas.
 The gorse spider mite (Tetranychus lintearius) and the gorse seed weevil (Exapion ulicis) reduce the spread of the plant.

 Cultivation

 This plant is used for hedging, boundary definition and groundcover in suitably sunny, open locations.
 Cultivars include 'Strictus' (Irish gorse), a dwarf form, and the double-flowered, non-fruiting 'Flore Pleno', which has gained the Royal Horticultural Society's Award of Garden Merit.